-- All persons who appraise under the auspices of the ADGA shall grant to the ADGA the right to publish the scores resulting from this program in the ADGA Performance Volume and to use them as needed for any research or study project. - 2.
-The ADGA offers linear appraisal which requires that all eligible females of one breed group, resident in a herd regardless of ownership, must be presented for appraisal.
-The exception to this all eligible females rule is all of the daughters of one herd sire with at least ten eligible daughters in the herd, not including young stock, with all eligible daughters presented for appraisal.
+- All persons who appraise under the auspices of the ADGA shall grant to the ADGA the right to publish the scores resulting from this program in the ADGA Performance Volume and to use them as needed for any research or study project. - The ADGA offers linear appraisal which requires that 2. all eligible females of one breed group, resident in a herd regardless of ownership, must be presented for appraisal.
+The exception to this all eligible females rule is all of the daughters of one herd sire with at least ten eligible daughters in the herd with all eligible daughters presented for appraisal.
 This includes Purebreds, Americans, or recorded grades of that breed.
 Where a determination of "resident" must be made, the following criteria are to be applied.
 Animals are to be considered resident if they have been in the herd at least 6 months or if there is a written, dated agreement signed by both the herd owner and the animal owner stating that "(animal's name and registration or recordation number) is now part of the (herd name), under the care and management (herd owner), and will remain in that herd for a period of at least 6 months."
-Leasing animals to a herd for the purpose of being appraised is not permitted.
+Leasing animals to a herd for the purpose of being appraised is not permitted. - In order to be eligible for linear appraisal, an animal must be recorded or registered with the ADGA and bear a legible tattoo that corresponds with that indicated on the Certificate of registration/recordation (or photo-

-- 3. In order to be eligible for linear appraisal, an animal must be recorded or registered with the ADGA and bear a legible tattoo that corresponds with that indicated on the Certificate of registration/recordation (or photocopy thereof) or on the stamped duplicate application.
-The certificate, photocopy, or duplicate must be available to the appraiser at the time of evaluation for verification. - 4.
-Eligible females are those that have ever freshened or that are being milked regularly (being milked at least once every day ongoing).
+- copy thereof) or on the stamped duplicate application.
+The certificate, photocopy, or duplicate must be available to the appraiser at the time of evaluation for verification. - Eligible females are those that have ever freshened or that are being milked regularly (being milked at least once every day ongoing).
 There are the following exceptions: - a.
 A doe presented out of condition due to sickness, injury or abnormal kidding may be excused by the appraiser.
 Sick or injured does that should not be transported to an appraisal site may also be excused.
-In these cases, the owner must present the appraiser with a veterinarian's statement on his/her letterhead, which describes the illness and identifies each doe by tattoo, breed and age. - A doe presented dry may be excused by the appraiser. - Does previously evaluated after their fifth birthday may be optioned out by the owner under Rule H-3. - A doe appraised in the previous calendar year may be excused by the owner. - e.
-Any doe seven (7) years old or older is not required to be presented for appraisal. - If for any reason eligible females will not be available for presentation on the day of appraisal, the owner shall: - a.
-State the facts in writing and submit them to the ADGA Performance Programs Manager, or - b.
+The appraiser will note on the sheet that the animal was not presented, documenting the reason provided by the owner.
+The signature of the herd owner on the appraisal sheet is the record of acceptance and veracity of this information. - A doe presented dry may be excused by the appraiser. - Does previously evaluated after their fifth birthday may be optioned out by the owner under Rule H-3. - A doe appraised in the previous calendar year may be excused by the owner. - e.
+Any doe seven (7) years old or older is not required to be presented for appraisal. - If for any reason eligible females will not be available for presentation on the day of appraisal, the owner shall: - State the facts in writing and submit them to the ADGA Performance Programs Manager, or - b.
 Note the reason on the appraisal report sheet on the day of evaluation. - Within the breed selected for appraisal, bucks may be appraised at the option of the owner.
-They must be one year of age or older at the time of appraisal for an official score. - Within the breed selected for appraisal, young stock may be appraised at the option of the owner. - Doe kids must be at least four (4) months of age and under two (2) years and have never
+They must be one year of age or older at the time of appraisal for an official score. - The Young Stock program has been discontinued as of 2023.